zkutalik/ssimp_software/README.md

 You may get assertion errors when running this, even after following the *Installation* Instructions.
 Please also check the *Bug Reports* section below.
 Here are a couple of things you can check:
 1) the size of the build database should be `1'789'839'360` bytes: `~/reference_panels/database.of.builds.1kg.uk10k.hrc.2018.01.18.bin`.
 If not, see *Bug Reports* below on how to download an updated version
 2) The simplest way to call this is with: `ssimp gwas/small.random.txt 1KG/EUR output.txt`.
-Otherwise, you can select the AFR population with: `ssimp gwas/small.random.txt ~/reference_panels/1000genomes/ALL.chr{CHRM}.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz output.txt --sample.names ~/reference_panels/1000genomes/integrated_call_samples_v3.20130502.ALL.panel/sample/super_pop=AFR`.
+Otherwise, you can select the any (super) population, e.g. AFR, with: `ssimp gwas/small.random.txt ~/reference_panels/1000genomes/ALL.chr{CHRM}.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz output.txt --sample.names ~/reference_panels/1000genomes/integrated_call_samples_v3.20130502.ALL.panel/sample/super_pop=AFR`.
 If you wish to impute only a particular chromosome, you should use `--impute.range 17`.

 ## Installation